Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 Roof Types?

 Solar modules can be fitted to almost any roof type – Steel (galv/colorbond), tiles (terracotta, cement, aluminium).
+In addition solar modules may be installed on frames on the ground.

 Aspect and Inclination